TandonDevOps/IndraABM/README.md

 The master branch is protected, and can only be accessed via pull requests.
 Currently production is running on [Heroku](https://indraabm.herokuapp.com).
+When a pull request from staging to master is approved, Travis should automatically update the prod server.

 If `ImportError: bad magic number in 'config': b'\x03\xf3\r\n'` occurs, please try to run `find . -name \*.pyc -delete` .